tpham222/VideoGameSalesAnalysis/README.md

     correlations were made.

 4.)
 [Machine Learning](https://github.com/tpham222/VideoGameSalesAnalysis/blob/master/4.%20Machine%20Learning/Machine%20Learning%20-%20In%20Depth%20Predictive%20Analysis.ipynb)
 - Linear regression on multiples video games features was performed.
-Three different classification models was also tested on the dataset.
+Three different classification models were also tested on the dataset.
 ## Results
 The results of this project are presented in both a pdf [Video Game Sales Report](https://github.com/tpham222/VideoGameSalesAnalysis/blob/master/Video%20Game%20Sales%20Report.pdf) and a [slide deck presentation](https://github.com/tpham222/VideoGameSalesAnalysis/blob/master/Video%20Game%20Sales%20Presentation.pptx).
 Both of these contain many